-87 The main author of this deliverable is not in favour of the introduced period.
+&lt;sup>129 The main author of this deliverable is not in favour of the introduced period.
 If we need to consider the most vulnerable period of children in general, it would be better to consider the period from birth onwards, over the whole infancy period and inclusion of the entire prepubescent psychological developmental stage, regardless the gender differences and other circumstances, when they provide a positive discrimination for them.
 Overall, this would mean approx. 11-12 years of age in respect of gender differences, instead of "just" eight years of age.

-of pornography; this is covered by the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography of 2002 (para 32, point (g)).
+and exploitation within and outside families.
+Young children in difficult circumstances are at particular risk, for example girl children employed as domestic workers.
+Young children may also be victims of producers of pornography; this is covered by the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography of 2002 (para 32, point (g)).

 In addition, the Committee urges state parties to incorporate the particular situation of young children into all legislation, policies and interventions to promote physical and psychological recovery and social reintegration within an environment that promotes dignity and self-respect (art.
 39).
 This should include also the above forms of exploitation and any other form as well (art.
-36).88
+36).